nuodb/nuodb-compose/README.md

 1. You can specify env vars on the command-line in linux or MacOS, by setting them _before_ the `docker-compose` command.
 - Ex: `$ IMPORT_SOURCE=./mydb.bak.tgz STARTUP_TIMEOUT=300 docker-compose up -d`

-2. the `docker-compose` command may suggest to you to use `docker compose` instead.
-Don't - it doesn't work.

-3. the initial state of the database can be imported using `IMPORT_LOCAL` and/or `IMPORT_REMOTE`, as follows:
+2. the initial state of the database can be imported using `IMPORT_LOCAL` and/or `IMPORT_REMOTE`, as follows:
 - set `IMPORT_LOCAL` to a path on the _local_ machine.
   The SM container will mount this file as a volume and extract (`untar`) it into the archive dir prior to starting the SM process;